• Insurance Claims

 • Receipts for any costs you incur related to the loss

-2. When you are contacted by an insurance adjuster, be sure to get their name, telephone number, and the claim number.
+2. When you are contacted by any insurance company representative, be sure to get their name, telephone number, and the claim number.

-3. Understand that the insurance adjuster does not represent you, and it is not their job to protect your interests.
+3. Understand that the insurance adjuster does not represent you — it is not their job to protect your interests.
 They work for a profit-making company, and their most significant obligation is to their company and its shareholders.
 Often this duty is fulfilled by paying as little as possible to settle your claim.

-4. If you give a statement about how an accident or other loss happened, understand that this will be recorded, and will forever become the record of your contention as to what happened.
+4. If you give a statement about how an accident or other loss happened, understand that this will be recorded, and will forever become your version of what happened.
 For that reason, give information that is as accurate, truthful, and as complete as possible.
+Consider speaking with an attorney before providing a statement.

-5. Do not hesitate to ask the adjuster to send you something in writing stating that their company agrees to accept full responsibility for the loss or claim, even when still negotiating the value of the claim.
+5. Do not hesitate to ask the adjuster to send you something in writing stating that their company accepts full responsibility for the loss or claim, even when you are still negotiating the value of the claim.

 6. Ask for promises or commitments of any kind to be reduced to writing.
 This will give you a record of what has been promised to you, and reduce the possibility of misunderstanding, or miscommunication due to change in personnel (which happens frequently in the insurance industry).

-7. Do not sign anything until you are fully satisfied that you understand your legal rights and the importance of what you are signing.
+7. Do not sign anything until you know fully what you are signing and what your legal rights are.
 If you have questions, don’t ask the adjuster, you need to obtain accurate, truthful independent legal advice from a trained attorney.

-8. If you and the insurance adjuster do not agree on the value of a property damage claim, it may be helpful to get your own independent appraisal from a property damage appraiser.
-Appraisers can often be found through attorneys, auto body shops, or realtors (building damage).
+8. If you and the insurance adjuster do not agree on the value of a property damage claim, it may be helpful to get your own independent appraisal from an independent licensed adjuster or a property damage appraiser.
+Appraisers can often be found through attorneys, auto body shops, or realtors (for building damage).

-No matter what kind of insurance claim you have, consultation with an attorney can help you to understand your rights and options, and help you maximize the value of your claim.
-At the Hogan Law Firm, we are ready and able to assist you with your insurance claim questions.
+No matter what kind of insurance claim you have, consulting an attorney can help you to understand your rights and options, and let you maximize the value of your claim.
+At Hogan Law Firm, we are ready and able to assist you with your insurance claim questions.